History of Shepherd's Bush: 1908 Summer Olympics

-After the Olympics, the stadium continued to be used for athletics until 1914, and was later turned into a greyhound racing track, although it was also used for short periods by Queens Park Rangers football club, and for other sports.
+Following the Olympics, the stadium continued to be used for athletics until 1914, and was later turned into a greyhound racing track, although it was also used for short periods by Queens Park Rangers football club, and for other sports.
 It hosted one match during the 1966 World Cup.
 The stadium continued to serve as a sporting venue until 1985 when it was demolished and replaced by the BBC White City Centre.

-Franco-British Exhibition - the Great White City
+Franco-British Exhibition – the Great White City

 1908 would also witness The Franco-British Exhibition (also known as "The Bush Exhibition", and as Elite Gardens), a large public fair, which attracted 8 million visitors and celebrated the Entente Cordiale signed in 1904 by the United Kingdom and France.
 The exhibition buildings were clad in gleaming white marble, and the attraction was soon dubbed the "Great White City".
 The nickname stuck, and White City is today the formal name for the area just to the north of Shepherd's Bush.

 The 1908 Summer Olympics fencing events were held in the district alongside the festivities.

 The fair was the largest exhibition of its kind in Britain, and the first international exhibition co-organised and sponsored by two countries.
 It covered an area of some 140 acre, including an artificial lake, surrounded by an immense network of white buildings in elaborate (often Oriental) styles.
 One of the main attractions was the Flip Flap, a crane operated cable car with views of the city.

-The most popular attractions at the exhibition were the two so-called "colonial villages" - an "Irish village" and a "Senegalese village", which were designed to communicate the success of imperialism.
+The most popular attractions at the exhibition were the two so-called "colonial villages" – an "Irish village" and a "Senegalese village", which were designed to communicate the success of imperialism.
 The Irish village ("Ballymaclinton") was inhabited by 150 "colleens" (Irish girls) who demonstrated various forms of domestic industry, as well as displays of manufacturing and even an art gallery.
 The "Senegalese village" was a so-called "native village" displaying day-to-day life, as well as various artefacts.
 Press reports commented on the "surprising cleanliness" of the Irish, while readers were reminded that the Senegalese were "cleaner than they looked".

 Little sign of the fair remains today.
 The exhibition site is now occupied by the BBC Television Centre, opened in 1960, and the Westfield Shopping Centre, which opened in late 2008.
 The last remaining buildings of the 1908 exhibition were demolished to make way for the Westfield development.
 Frithville Gardens, once part of the Japanese Garden, is the only part of the 1908 exhibition site still visible.
 A small area of tiling preserved from the Garden can still be seen inside the main Television Centre site adjacent to the Studio 1 Audience Entrance.
-The White City Stadium site, in Wood Lane adjacent to the Westway overpass and once part of the Exhibition, is now occupied by the BBC's Media Village.
+The White City Stadium site, in Wood Lane adjacent to the Westway overpass and once part of the Exhibition, is now occupied by White City Place, formerly the BBC Media Village.